 My today’s recipe is inspired by an Australian-based Indian chef.
 Years back I’ve seen him in a popular television cooking show where he shared his Awadhi-style chicken korma recipe.
 That recipe inspired me so much that I first make it at home within a week.
 And believe me, that was one of the best kormas I ever had in my life.
 Then often I make it at home.

 Even for making this chicken korma, I followed almost the same method I’ve used in my Bengali chicken rezala recipe.
-That is why the taste of this dish is quite close to my chicken rezala recipe as both Mughlai recipes have less spicy, cashew-yogurt-based gravy flavored with garam masala, kewra, and rose water.
-The only difference, coriander powder and little turmeric used in korma, not in our Kolkata style rezala.
+That is why the taste of this dish is quite close to my chicken rezala recipe as both Mughlai recipes have less spicy, cashew-yogurt-based creamy white gravy flavored with garam masala, kewra, and rose water.
+The only difference is coriander powder and little turmeric used in korma, not in our Kolkata style rezala.

 Being a traditional recipe of Mughlai cuisine, though chicken korma is easy to make, however, takes a long time for going through the slow cooking method.
 Though for making its quick and easy version, a pressure cooker can also be a very good option to save the last 20 mins cooking time by making one whistle on a high flame in it.

-Try this chicken korma at home and please let me know your valuable feedback about this recipe in the comment section below.
+Try this best creamy chicken korma recipe at home and with easy steps please let me know your valuable feedback about this recipe in the comment section below.

 Except for this recipe, you may also check Kolkata’s Mughlai restaurant-style chicken chaap recipe too from my website.